NBKRedSpy/Stacklands-NewLanguageLoader/README.md

 [Language icons created by Freepik - Flaticon](https://www.flaticon.com/free-icons/language)

 # Change Log
+## 2.0.1
+When selecting a language that has a custom font, the game will reboot.

 ## 2.0.0
 Supports custom fonts to support specific language glyphs.